 - Cross country, golf, swimming and diving and women's outdoor track will be determined at the MAAC Championships.
 The school that finishes higher will be awarded the points.

 - Women's lacrosse, men's soccer and women's soccer each play once.

-- Volleyball meets twice during the regular season and each match is worth one point.
+- Volleyball meets twice during the regular season and each contest is worth one point.

-- Softball plays a doubleheader during the season.
+- Softball plays a doubleheader during the regular season.
 The winner of the series receives the points.
 If the teams split then each school receives one point.

-- If there is a tie in total points, the school that currently has the cup will retain it.
+- If there is a tie in total points, the school that currently has the Canal Cup will retain it.